hujhax/austin-improv-wiki/Margaret Rose Hunsicker.md

 **Margaret Rose Hunsicker** is an improv performer who has appeared in productions at [[The Institution Theater]] and the [[Hideout Theatre]].

 ## History
+Margaret is from Orlando where she did improv at the SAK Comedy Lab.

 ## Troupes
 [[Channel 2]]